-Building on the success of 50 Lives 50 Homes which resulted in 238 rough sleepers being housed over 4 years, a coalition of government and non-government agencies have set a goal to house 500 individuals and families over 3 years.
+Building on the success of 50 Lives 50 Homes which resulted in 238 rough sleepers being housed over four years, in 2014, a coalition of government and nongovernment agencies set a goal to house 500 individuals and families in three years.

 By working together to use our resources within a Housing First approach which promotes linking people with affordable housing, healthcare and the community services they need to sustain their tenancy and improve their quality of life.